-Cervical cancer is also the only preventable cancer.
-Experts recommend boys and girls get the HPV vaccine at age 11 or 12 to protect them from ever getting HPV.
+Experts recommend boys, girls and women get the HPV vaccine at age 11 to 26 to protect them from ever getting HPV.
 The vaccine is given in three doses over about 9 months.
 Teens who didn’t get the vaccine when they were younger should also get the vaccine.
-Women can also get it up to age 26.

 Other Risk Factors

 When it comes to things that can cause cervical cancer, there are several that you control.
 Some you cannot, however, like family history.
-Cervical cancer may run in families.
-So if your mother or sister has had it, you’re two to three times more likely to have it than if they didn’t have it.
+If your mother or sister has had cervical cancer, you’re two to three times more likely to have it than if they didn’t have it.

 Age is another issue.
 Most women who get cervical cancer are between the ages of 20 and 50.